 Black Willow is a large, but short-lived, native deciduous tree growing 60 to 80 feet high and 1-1/2 to 2-1/2 feet in diameter, with a trunk (or several trunks) that usually leans, with a narrow or irregular crown and upright branches.
 The largest Black Willow known in Minnesota is in Washington County - 91 feet high, 75 foot crown spread, 315 inches in circumference, scoring 425 points.
 That tree is also the national champion Black Willow.

 The bark is brown to gray-black, fairly smooth when young, but with age becoming deeply fissured into forking scaly ridges.

-Twigs are slender, easily detached at the base with a clean break, orange-brown to brown with small and appressed buds covered with one scale.
+Twigs are slender, easily detached at the base with a clean break, orange-brown to brown with small appressed buds covered with one scale.
 The terminal bud is lacking.
 Leaf scars are crescent shape.
 New shoots are green.

-Leaves are alternate, narrowly lance-shaped 3 to 5 inches long and only up to 3/4 inch wide, often somewhat curved to one side, hairless with a fine serrate margin, narrowed at the base and with a long pointed tip.
+Leaves are alternate, narrowly lance-shaped 3 to 5 inches long and only up to 3/4 inch wide, often somewhat curved to one side, hairless with a fine serrate margin, narrowed at the base and tapered to a long pointed tip.
 The top side is a shiny dark green, but underside paler.
 Leaf stipules may or may not be present.

 Flowers: Black Willow is dioecious, that is, the male and female flowers are on different plants.
 Both are borne in catkins near the ends of leafy twigs in spring, after the leaves.
 Male catkins are yellow to greenish-white, 1 to 3 inches long and found in various positions - ascending, drooping or slightly curved.
-The numerous florets have a small bract and 4 to 6 (3 to 7) stamens whose filaments have fine hair.
+The numerous florets have a small bract and 4 to 6 (3 to 7) stamens whose filaments have fine hair; anthers are yellow.
 Female catkins are shorter, greenish, and have a pistil with a pair of stigmata.